sagemath/sagewiki_to_gh-2022-10-10/days25.5.md

 == Goals ==

   * Give introductory talk on Sage for those who don't know Sage
+  * Give talks on Sage for topics related to LaCIM 2010 and GASCom conferences (e.g. théorie des espèces)
   * Give the opportunity for Sage developpers to meet and discuss

 == Participants ==